savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

    hisf <NAME>.nemo
    ```
 1. A list of hacks on how to check N-body simulation results is given [here](https://arxiv.org/pdf/1105.1082).
+1. There is another way to start an Aarseth simulation, e.g. use [`nbody1`](https://teuben.github.io/nemo/man_html/nbody1.1.html) instead of its NEMO wrapper [`runbody1`](https://teuben.github.io/nemo/man_html/runbody1.1.html).
+For more details see `$NEMO/src/nbody/evolve/aarseth/tools/`

 # About direct methods